US 395 over Farwell Rd in Spokane County

 There has been significant national discussion on bridge safety and structural classification ratings following the span collapse on the I-5 Skagit River bridge in 2013 and the I-35W bridge in Minnesota in 2007.

 Nationally, most bridges are inspected every two years.
-Some bridges with structural issues are inspected more frequently.
+While the majority of WSDOT's bridges are inspected on a two-year cycle, there are 110 bridges with specific watch items that are inspected annually.
 The Alaskan Way Viaduct in Seattle, for example, is inspected thoroughly every six months.
-A select group of WSDOT owned concrete bridges in good condition are allowed to be inspected on a 4 year cycle.
+Currently, a total of 537 WSDOT owned concrete bridges in good condition are allowed to be inspected on a 4 year cycle.

 The Federal Highway Administration (FHWA) requires all state transportation agencies to report state, city, and county Structurally Deficient